 EN | DE

-Austrian baritone, Benjamin Sattlecker, began his vocal training in the children’s choir at the Salzburg Cathedral.
-In November 2018, he completed his bachelors studies in Vocal Performance at the Mozarteum University Salzburg.
-He decided to continue his studies at the Mozarteum, where he graduated his Masters in Lied and Oratorio with KS Elisabeth Wilke and Wolfgang Holzmair and in Opera with Alexander von Pfeil and Gernot Sahler in November.
-During his studies, Benjamin had the opportunity to work with musicians such as Helmut Deutsch, Hansjörg Albrecht, Jörn Andresen and Albert Hartinger.
+The Austrian baritone Benjamin Sattlecker began his vocal training with the Salzburg Cathedral Boys' Choir.
+In November 2018, he completed his bachelor's degree in singing at the Mozarteum University with KS Elisabeth Wilke and then continued his artistic training in the Master's programme in Lied and Oratorio with KS Elisabeth Wilke and Wolfgang Holzmair as well as in the Master's programme in Opera and Music Theatre with Alexander von Pfeil and Gernot Sahler, which he completed with distinction in November 2021.
+In the process of his studies he received valuable impulses from Helmut Deutsch, Hansjörg Albrecht, Jörn Andresen and Albert Hartinger, among others.

-Benjamin has participated in masterclasses with Jorma Hynninen and Wolfgang Holzmair.
+Benjamin Sattlecker attended master classes with Jorma Hynninen and Wolfgang Holzmair.

 Benjamin Sattlecker won the prize for the best song interpretation at the 4th International Haydn Competition.
 At the first International Song Competition "Bolko von Hochberg" as well as at the 19th International Song Competition "Seghizzi" he received 2nd prize with Alexandra Helldorff (piano).